michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

   prediction <- predict(fit, newdata = test)
 ```
-We can then compare the prediction data set with our test dataset:
+In order to get a better sense of what we would improve, we can compare the prediction data set with our test dataset:
 ```
   a <- data.frame(test$SalePrice) %>% mutate(type = "test") %>% rename(price = test.SalePrice)
   b <- data.frame(prediction) %>% mutate(type = "model") %>%